apache/mxnet/scala-package/memory-management.md

 returns `r4` from its code-block, it will only deallocate `r3` and will remove `r4` from its list of objects to be deallocated.
 All other objects are automatically released by calling the C++ backend to free the native memory.

 **Note:**
 You should consider nesting ResourceScopes when you have layers of functionality in your application code or create a lot of MXNet objects such as NDArrays.
-Holding onto all the memory that is created for an entire training loop can result in running out of memory, especially when training on GPUs which might only have 8 to 16 GB.
+For example, Holding onto all the memory that is created for an entire training loop can result in running out of memory, especially when training on GPUs which might only have 8 to 16 GB.
-For example, if you were writing training code in MXNet Scala, it is recommended not to use a single ResourceScope block which spans the entire training code.
-You should instead stack multiple scopes: an innermost scope where you run forward-backward passes on each batch, a middle scope for each epoch, and an outer scope that runs the entire training script.
+It is recommended not to use a single ResourceScope block which spans the entire training code.
+You should instead nest multiple scopes: an innermost scope where you run forward-backward passes on each batch, a middle scope for each epoch, and an outer scope that runs the entire training script.
 This is demonstrated in the example below:
 ```scala
 ResourceScope.using() {
  val m = Module()